john1903/multilayer-perceptron/README.md

 ### License

-This project is open-source and distributed under the Apache License 2.0.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE.txt) file for details.